CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 ### 🎁 New feature

-- The [EndScreenModule](playground/extensions/extensions-4-endscreen.md) is now bundled with the sdk.
+- The [EndScreenModule](playground/extensions/extensions-4-endscreen.md) and the [TooltipModule](playground/extensions/extensions-3-tooltip.md) are now bundled with the sdk.

 ### 🐞 Bug fix